nine1one/Enkrypt/readme.md

 ├── enkrypt.ps1         # Encryption logic
 ├── dekrypt.ps1         # Decryption logic
 ├── readme.md           # This documentation
-└── LICENSE             # Proprietary license terms
+└── LICENSE             # MIT License
 ```

 ## 📄 License

-**Proprietary & Confidential**.
-All rights reserved (c) 2025.

-This software is for private use only.
-Unauthorized distribution, modification, or use is strictly prohibited without written permission.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.